Savory Peruvian Quinoa Breakfast Bowls

-Inspired by a traditional shakshuka, this Savory Peruvian Quinoa Breakfast Bowls features healthy quinoa, ají amarillo and panca, tomatoes and fresh veggies then topped with eggs… garnished with cilantro, scallions, and avocados, it’s a health, protein-rich breakfast ready in 30 minutes or less!
+Inspired by a traditional shakshuka, this Savory Breakfast Quinoa with Eggs features healthy quinoa, ají amarillo and ají panca paste, tomatoes and fresh veggies.
+Simmer eggs in the quinoa mixture, then finish with cilantro, scallions, and avocados.
+This one-pot, protein-rich breakfast can be ready in 30 minutes or less!

 Quinoa and Peru go together.
 I wax poetic about Peruvian quinoa in my quinoa chaufa post.
-My Peruvian travels prompted a recipe for quinoa porridge, and it remains one of our favorites!
+My Peruvian travels prompted a recipe for a spice-infused quinoa breakfast porridge, and it remains one of our favorite breakfast dishes!

 Testing recipes is a regular part of life at Andersen casa, and I never post a recipe that we’ve had once.
 Refining is part of the process.

 My sweet husband sometimes eats the same food several times in just a few days.
-This was the case with these savory Peruvian quinoa breakfast bowls.
+This was the case with this Savory Breakfast Quinoa with Eggs.
 We are so pleased with the results!

 📋 Ingredients Notes